 Book two in the series, They Tell Me You Are Crooked, is set two years later, after my hero, Duncan Cochrane, has become governor.
 He’s haunted by the family secret that got him elected and fighting a sniper who’s targeting children in Chicago.

-In the latest book, They Tell Me You Are Brutal, he searches for a saboteur who is poisoning pain medications, all while trying to protect his family from personal and political ruin.
+In the third book, They Tell Me You Are Brutal, he searches for a saboteur who is poisoning pain medications, all while trying to protect his family from personal and political ruin.